gazaskygeeks/code-academy/pre-requisites/04-project.md

 4. Grab the URL for an image from an existing webpage
 5. Center an element horizontally
 6. Identify three ways you can include your CSS styles in a page
-7. Understand how to use classes and ids to target CSS at specific elements on the page
+7. Understand how to use classes and IDs to target CSS at specific elements on the page
 8. Build a very basic form (even if it doesn't "go" anywhere)

 ### Preparing for Production